We trek on the usual route in to Lo Manthang and avoid the four

 Our staff meet you at the airport, look for a sign with your name on it and Jamie will meet you at the hotel.
 Give your passport to the pickup staff for the final permit process.

-We have a trip briefing in the hotel garden starting 6pm this evening and head out to
+Jamie will show you around Thamel, the funky tourist area, to shop for maps and last minute gear.
+We have a trip briefing in the hotel garden starting 6pm this evening and head out to dinner together.

-It is an early morning flight to Jomsom, to beat the later morning winds,
+It is an early morning flight to Jomsom, to beat the regular midday winds,

 and after meeting the crew (who came in overland), we stretch the legs with the less than three hour

 walk to Kagbeni, a delightful village well worth exploring.
-We are trekking up the massive Kali Gandaki valley with Dhaulagiri and Annapurna towering
+We are trekking up the massive Kali Gandaki valley with Dhaulagiri and Annapurna, and most visibly the Nilgiri mountains towering

-behind us unseen.
-It is said that the Kali Gandaki is the deepest gorge in the world,
+behind us and it is said that the Kali Gandaki is the deepest gorge in the world,

 4 - Trek Tsaile / Chele 3050m